ngenworks/process.ngenworks.com/docs/source/design.rst

 Design Remaining UI Elements
 ++++++++++++++++++++++++++++

 After getting approval for the style guide/components document, the designer codes out or designs the remaining UI elements so that the developers can plunk the design over top of the prototype.
 Once this has been done, it's a good idea for the entire team to sync up and make sure there are no code conflicts or UI elements that conflict with the interactions or code.
 Once the design has been applied and the whole team is feeling good about it, show the client a walkthrough of the design and get final approval.
-Again, keep rounds of revision for design to two.
+Again, keep rounds of revision for design to **two**.
 Remember, we can differentiate between the look and feel and the interaction so if the client asks for any changes that aren't related to the aesthetics, add these requests in as scope changes or ongoing sprints.

 .. note:: It's a good idea, no, a GREAT one for designers to review their code before any formal QA process.
 When in doubt, use our internal QA checklist to guide your work.
 Be sure to cover this time when estimating for the scope.